Now is the time for independent talent solutions.

-On-demand (or freelance) talent, and firms like Business Talent Group, are an essential tool for senior leaders and the entire enterprise to navigate this unprecedented moment, providing just-in-time and right-sized resourcing where and when needed—without adding headcount and without the fully loaded costs of traditional consulting firms.
+On-demand talent sourced through firms like Business Talent Group are an essential tool for freelance senior leaders and the entire enterprise to navigate whatever the future throws at them, providing right-sized resourcing just in time—where and when needed—without adding headcount and without the fully loaded costs of traditional consulting firms.

-Here are three ways leading companies are using on-demand talent to tackle their most pressing problems amid the current uncertainty.
+Here are three ways leading companies are using on-demand talent to tackle their most pressing problems amid the current business landscape.

 #1: RESOURCING FOR SPECIAL PROJECTS OR TEMPORARY ROLES